Coral reef: Zooxanthellae

 Coral polyps do not photosynthesize, but have a symbiotic relationship with microscopic algae (dinoflagellates) of the genus Symbiodinium, commonly referred to as zooxanthellae.
-These organisms live within the polyps' tissues and provide organic nutrients that nourish the polyp in the form of glucose, glycerol and amino acids.
+These organisms live within the polyps' tissues and provide organic nutrients that nourish the polyp in the form of glucose, glycerol, and amino acids.
 Because of this relationship, coral reefs grow much faster in clear water, which admits more sunlight.
 Without their symbionts, coral growth would be too slow to form significant reef structures.
 Corals get up to 90% of their nutrients from their symbionts.
 In return, as an example of mutualism, the corals shelter the zooxanthellae, averaging one million for every cubic centimetre of coral, and provide a constant supply of the carbon dioxide they need for photosynthesis.

 Close up of polyps arrayed on a coral, waving their tentacles.
 There can be thousands of polyps on a single coral branch.

 The varying pigments in different species of zooxanthellae give them an overall brown or golden-brown appearance and give brown corals their colors.
-Other pigments such as reds, blues, greens, etc. come from colored proteins made by the coral animals.
-Coral that loses a large fraction of its zooxanthellae becomes white (or sometimes pastel shades in corals that are pigmented with their own proteins) and is said to be bleached, a condition which, unless corrected, can kill the coral.
+Other pigments, such as reds, blues, and greens, are produced by colored proteins in coral animals.
+Coral that loses a significant fraction of its zooxanthellae becomes white (or sometimes pastel shades in corals that are pigmented with their own proteins) and is said to be bleached, a condition which, unless corrected, can kill the coral.

 There are eight clades of Symbiodinium phylotypes.
-Most research has been conducted on clades A–D. Each clade contributes their own benefits as well as less compatible attributes to the survival of their coral hosts.
+Most research has been conducted on clades A–D. Each clade contributes both benefits and less compatible attributes to the survival of its coral hosts.
 Each photosynthetic organism has a specific level of sensitivity to photodamage to compounds needed for survival, such as proteins.
 Rates of regeneration and replication determine the organism's ability to survive.
 Phylotype A is found more in the shallow waters.
-It is able to produce mycosporine-like amino acids that are UV resistant, using a derivative of glycerin to absorb the UV radiation and allowing them to better adapt to warmer water temperatures.
+It can produce mycosporine-like amino acids that are UV-resistant, using a derivative of glycerin to absorb UV radiation, thereby allowing them to better adapt to warmer water temperatures.
 In the event of UV or thermal damage, if and when repair occurs, it will increase the likelihood of survival of the host and symbiont.
 This leads to the idea that, evolutionarily, clade A is more UV resistant and thermally resistant than the other clades.

 Clades B and C are found more frequently in deeper water, which may explain their higher vulnerability to increased temperatures.
 Terrestrial plants that receive less sunlight because they are found in the undergrowth are analogous to clades B, C, and D. Since clades B through D are found at deeper depths, they require an elevated light absorption rate to be able to synthesize as much energy.
-With elevated absorption rates at UV wavelengths, these phylotypes are more prone to coral bleaching versus the shallow clade A.
+With elevated absorption rates at UV wavelengths, these phylotypes are more prone to coral bleaching than the shallow clade A.

 Clade D has been observed to be high temperature-tolerant, and has a higher rate of survival than clades B and C during modern bleaching events.